 So why does everyone seem so surprised- and so scared?

-Because starting and leading a revolution, allowing change to happen and antcipating future change is the hard part.
+Because starting and leading a revolution, allowing change to happen and anticipating future change is the hard part.

-Does this sound familar in the halls of your marketing and sales departments?
+Does this sound familiar in the halls of your marketing and sales departments?

 In our industry, people are used to doing things this way.

 "Remember that the six most expensive words in business are: 'We've always done it that way.'" -– Catherine DeVrye